 In this article, we will highlight a few facts about the British musical legend and how he changed the world for the better.

-you may or may not have heard about, which made him one of the world’s greatest songwriters and worthy of emulation if your ambition is to make your own music.
+There are tons of facts and details about the Beatles founder – and later outstanding solo artist – that you may or may not have heard about, which made him one of the world’s greatest songwriters and worthy of emulation if your ambition is to make your own music.

 Here are three of them:

 Lennon was famous for making meaningful music, but he also stood out in the minds of people everywhere due to the fact that he was vocal on a number of political issues during his lifetime.
 He used both his music and actions to voice his opinions.
 For one, he didn’t support the war going on in Vietnam and ensured that was made known, whether through interviews with the media or through his songs.

 In May of 1969, shortly after his wedding and honeymoon with Yoko Ono, the singer and his wife, along with a group of friends in a packed hotel room in Montreal, staged a protest of sorts which was broadcasted around the world.
 At one point, they were all singing/chanting his song “Give Peace a Chance,” referring to the war going on in Vietnam.

 Not too long after, he released the song as a single and it went on to become a classic anthem against the war, as well as against other events that people considered unjust.
 Lennon’s actions caused many to go as far as to say he was responsible for the Vietnam War coming to an end when it did.
 Whether you concur or not, you can easily see why when you listen to the song’s powerful lyrics.